-Welcome to the December issue of News in Conservation.
+Welcome to the December issue of NiC, the last one of 2016.

 Publisher: News in Conservation, International Institute for Conservation of Historic and Artistic Works,